Finland PM Sanna Marin 'doesn't care about rights for Sámi people'

 Some of the people whose names were added to the electoral roll by the Finnish court hadn't previously had any strong affiliation with Sámi identity and culture.

-They identify as "Kemi Sámi", and the Centre Party claims -- more than a little incredulously -- that they're standing up for the human rights of 'Kemi Sámi' people by blocking an act they say would unfairly restrict those people's rights.
+Dozens of those people identify as "Kemi Sámi", others as Inari Sámi, and the Centre Party claims -- more than a little incredulously -- that they're standing up for the human rights of 'a minority within a minority' by blocking an act they say would unfairly restrict some people's rights.

 Currently, the notion of "Sáminess" is governed by a three-generation rule, since most people learn their language and culture from their parents or grandparents, and will have heard one of Finland's three living Sámi languages -- Inari Sámi, Skolt Sámi or Northern Sámi - growing up.